Neutrino-2020/scripts/indico_fetch/README.md

 Make sure you have downloaded the Firefox geckodriver and it is in your `PATH`.

-Also make sure you have exported your SSO password as env variable `SSO_PWD` before starting this notebook.
+Also make sure you have exported your SSO password as env variable `SSO_PWD` and your SSO username as `SSO_USER` before starting this notebook.

 To download geckodriver: